-Introduction to the development of short fiction in the Spanish-speaking world designed for third- or fourth-year students of college Spanish who have completed SPA-308 at Meredith, or students who are native/near native speakers of Spanish.
-Selections will be read in chronological order and will be situated in their own historical and literary periods.
-A variety of periods and styles will be represented, including authors such as Don Juan Manuel, Santa Teresa de Avila, Cervantes, Sor Juana Inés de la Cruz, Ricardo Palma, Ruben Dario, Jose Marti, Borges, Cortázar and Rosario Castellanos.
+(Spring, Even-Numbered Years Only) Introduction to the development of short fiction in the Spanishspeaking world designed for third- or fourth-year students of college Spanish who have completed SPA-308 at Meredith, or students who are native/near native speakers of Spanish.
+Selections will be situated in their own historical and literary periods.
+A variety of periods and styles will be represented.
 Prerequisite: SPA-308.